 PIP4 hours in Ethics

 CFCPP, CDPO 2 hours in Ethics

-A combination of continuous assessment and an end of trimester two hour written exam The pass mark is 40% in line with UCD academic policy.
+A combination of continuous assessment and an end of trimester two hour written exam.

 When you successfully complete this programme you will be awarded a Professional Certificate in Consumer Protection Risk, Culture and Ethical Behaviour in Financial Services from UCD.
 This is a level 7 qualification on the National Framework of Qualifications.

 • Five passes in the Leaving Certificate, including English and Mathematics